Vikhyat-Shastri/Predictive_Retention_Modeling/README.md

-# Customer Churn Prediction Model
+# Predictive Retention Modeling Using Behavioral Analytics

 ## Overview
 This project focuses on predicting customer churn using machine learning models.
 The primary objective is to classify whether a customer is likely to churn based on various features such as monthly charges, contract duration, online security, and billing preferences.
 The dataset used contains 7,000+ customer records with a churn ratio of 27:73.